-We determined materiality for the Company to be £3.13 million (2021: £3.94 million), which is 1% (2021: 1%) of net assets as at 30 September 2022.
-We believe that materiality calculation based on a proportion of net assets provides us with the most important financial metric on which shareholders would judge the performance of the Company.
+We determined materiality for the Company to be £3.49m (2022: £3.13m), which is 1% (2022: 1%) of net assets.
+We believe that net assets provide us with a materiality aligned to the key measure of the Company's performance.

-During the course of our audit, we reassessed initial materiality and found no reason to alter the basis of calculation at year-end.
+During the course of our audit, we reassessed initial materiality and found no reason to alter the basis of calculation at year end.